-This chart shows the various reasons why local public safety agencies report being dissatisfied with their
+This chart shows the various reasons why local public safety agencies report being dissatisfied with their percentage of agencies in the community and the types of communications systems they use, compared

 Many public safety agencies use a mixture of communications technologies.
 This chart shows the to agencies in other Connected communities.